stakater/secrets-docs/content/sealed-secrets.md

     where:

-    * `SECRET_FILE`: the name of the yaml file containing the k8s secret
+    * `SECRET_FILE`: the name of the YAML file containing the k8s secret
-    * `SEALED_SECRET`: the name of the yaml file that will contain the sealed secret
+    * `SEALED_SECRET`: the name of the YAML file that will contain the sealed secret

 1. Add and commit this sealed secret to source control